Affiliate links on Android Authority may earn us a commission. Learn more.

 It’s no secret that remote work is on the rise, with nearly 5 million Americans working from home at least half the week in 2020.
-Now, with COVID-19 quarantining starting around the world, many more find themselves working from home for the first time.
+Now, thanks to COVID-19, many individuals are working from home for the first time.
 Android Authority has employed a fully remote team for years now, so to help you stay productive at home we put together a list of our top 10 tips for remote work.

 Before we get started, you should keep in mind that not everyone works the same.
 While we’re sure that some of the tips below will help you boost productivity while working from home, you may find that not all of them work for you.
 Without further ado, here are our tips on how to work from home.